bingyang-lei/bingyang-lei.github.io/index.md

 ## About Me

-I am an undergraduate student at Nanjing University(NJU), majoring in Computer Science and Technology.
+Nice to meet you!
+I am a 4th-year undergraduate student at Nanjing University(NJU), majoring in Computer Science and Technology.
+And also a 2026 Fall Ph.D candidate in School of Artificial Intelligence at Shanghai Jiao Tong University (SJTU) and Shanghai Artificial Intelligence Laboratory, advised by Prof. [Bowen Zhou](https://web.ee.tsinghua.edu.cn/zhoubowen/zh_CN/index.htm).
+I am also fortunate to work closely with Dr. [Ganqu Cui](https://cgq15.github.io/).

-After three years of study, I have discovered a growing interest in the field of Artificial Intelligence (AI) within Computer Science, and I aspire to pursue a doctoral degree in this field in the future.

-## Research Interests

-- **Machnie Learning and LLM :** LLM for NLP, Explainable LLM.
-- **Reinforcement Learning :** Outcome-based RL, Test-time RL.
+My research interests mainly focus on Reasoning and Agentic LLM, such as long context understanding, tool use, and how to enhance LLM's reasoning ability and efficiency.
+If you are interested in these topics, feel free to contact me!

 <!-- - **Machine Learning:** meta-learning, incremental learning, transfer learning -->

 ## Some Links